Sports Coach Logo Sports Coach Training Principles Fitness Components

 Marcin Bieniek examines the key factors that will help develop our coaching skills.

-As coaches, we take care of our players, plan every practice, think about short and long-term goals, create new drills, explain tactics, etc. Most coaches want to develop their skills.
-We do our best on the court, learn from other coaches, read books and articles, watch videos, etc. We do everything to create an appropriate environment that will allow our players to be motivated to improve.
+As coaches, we care for our players, plan every practice, think about short and long-term goals, create new drills, explain tactics, etc. Most coaches want to develop their skills.
+We do our best on the court, learn from other coaches, read books and articles, watch videos, etc. We do everything to create an appropriate environment to motivate our players to improve.
 However, what about us?
 Do we take care of ourselves in the same way as we care for future stars?
 Becoming a skilled coach is a long and complicated process, but what should we consider?

 Goals

-We set goals and measure the progress of our players, and in the same way, we should establish and measure our goals.
-The best way is to write down our short and long-term goals, but how do we decide on our goals?
-Firstly, we can evaluate ourselves by focusing on our strengths and weaknesses, and we can consider questions like: "What can I do better" or "How can I improve as a coach"?
+We set goals and measure the progress of our players, and we should establish and measure our goals in the same way.
+The best way is to write down our short—and long-term goals, but how do we decide on our goals?
+Firstly, we can evaluate ourselves by focusing on our strengths and weaknesses and considering questions like: "What can I do better?" or "How can I improve as a coach?"

-An alternative approach is to ask other coaches/players to evaluate your coaching skills.
+An alternative approach is to ask other coaches or players to evaluate your coaching skills.
 You may need to create a questionnaire to help them focus on your "What to coach" skills and your "How to coach" skills.
-Once we have identified some goals to help us develop as a coach, then we can consider our short or long-term objectives.
-A short-term goal could be to observe the tennis stroke several times before providing feedback, and a long-term goal could be to involve the player in the planning process.
+Once we have identified some goals to help us develop as coaches, we can consider our short—or long-term objectives.
+A short-term goal could be observing the tennis stroke several times before providing feedback, and a long-term goal could involve the player in the planning process.

 Questions

-The use of open questions about your coaching knowledge and coaching skills can help you identify goals.
-You could consider the kind of question: What would I like to improve?
-Do you need to consider - How will I do this?
+Open questions about your coaching knowledge and skills can help you identify goals.
+Consider the question: What would I like to improve?
+Do you need to consider how I will do this?
 When do I want to achieve it?
 What obstacles might I face, and how can I overcome them?
 What resources and help will I need?
-Having decided on a goal, you need to review progress regularly - daily, weekly, or monthly.
+Having decided on a goal, you must review progress regularly - daily, weekly, or monthly.
 Once a goal is achieved, then you can repeat the process.

 Learning